billspat/azrunr/README.md

 Parameters:
 - *vmName*: the name of the VM, also used as a prefix on all other related resources created during deployment
 - *templateFile*: the file path to the template json used to deploy the VM and other resources.
 There is a template provided at inst/VM_From_Template/azuredeploy.json
 - *shellScript*: the file path to the extension script file.
-There is a file provided0
+There is a file provided at inst/VM_From_Template/installrstudio_ubuntu20.sh
 - *adminPasswordOrKey*: ssh public key used to access the vm through ssh
 - *userPassword*: Rstudio password
 - *cpuSize*: the size of the cpu, one of the following list ("CPU-4GB", "CPU-7GB", "CPU-8GB", "CPU-14GB", "CPU-16GB", "GPU-56GB")
 - *ubuntuOSVersion*: the Ubuntu version of the VM, one of the following list ("18.04-LTS", "20_04-lts", "20_04-daily-lts-gen2")

+**Accessing the launched VM**

+- The deployment can take a while (10 minutes) to complete depending on the content of the extension.

+- The deployment status can be found in the Azure Portal under the resource group -> Deployments.
+It will be listed with the name provided for the vmName parameter.

+- The VM can then be accessed through rstudio server by pasting the IP address found on the portal with ":8787" following in the browser in this format: *"xx.xxx.xxx.xx:8787"*.

+- You can then login to rstudio server with the userName and userPassword that were used to launch the vm.

+- NOTE: the userName is default to the azureuser option set in the .Renviron or with set_azure_options().

 This could become more flexible to use any template for deployment in the future.